 CVI is a disorder characterized by the inability of the veins to pump enough blood back to the heart, which typically affects the legs causing swelling, edema or varicose veins.

-Formulated extracts are made from the Vitis vinifera species and commonly prescribed by herbalists and holistic practitioners for such conditions.
+Formulated extracts are made from the Vitis vinifera species and are commonly prescribed by herbalists and holistic practitioners for such conditions.
 These are standardized to contain a certain percentage of the active flavonoids and polyphenols.

 Used along with ginkgo and gotu kola, other herbs useful for improving vascular functions and blood circulation, the wild red leaves can also be tinctured in an alcohol solution for use as a homemade remedy.

 Resveratrol is an antioxidant and one of the popular health enhancing components often attributed to red or purple grapes and especially their skins, however green wild grape leaves also contain varying degrees of resveratrol content.

 Resveratrol is a phytoalexin compound composed of antimicrobial and antioxidative substances that naturally protect the plant against invading fungal pathogens.